2020-2021 Banting Postdoctoral Fellowships competition launch

 Task 10 of the application guide provides instructions for this document.

-Following the evaluation of the Banting PDF program, fellows must complete the Banting End of Award Report, which includes follow-up questions to confirm whether or not the support outlined in the application was granted to the fellow during their award.
+Fellows must complete the Banting End of Award Report, which includes follow-up questions to confirm whether the support outlined in the application was granted to the fellow during their award.